chapmanjacobd/que/README.md

 Inspired by [taskspooler](http://freshmeat.net/projects/taskspooler/), and digdag.

+Made for executing independent tasks.

+Using node-persist instead of sqlite because I made this while on a plane and npm install doesn't work so don't update tasks concurrently.

 ## Tool objectives

 - Control what to do with the input/output of thousands of processes